DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-10-14-medical-practice-growth-strategies.md

 #### **2. Collect Google Reviews through Reputation Management**

 Google reviews are a local search ranking factor.
-Today, [81% of consumers](https://moz.com/learn/seo/local-reviews) use these reviews to evaluate a local service provider, making them essential for medical practice development and growth.
+[81% of consumers](https://moz.com/learn/seo/local-reviews) use these reviews to evaluate a local service provider, making them essential for medical practice development and growth.

 Soliciting reviews is a significant element of a successful marketing strategy.
 The easiest way to do this is by asking.
-While many patients are willing to share their experiences, only a few actually do it.
+While many patients are willing to share their experiences, only a few do it.
 Reasons vary from forgetting to failing to find a review form.

 To collect reviews, you can: